Active Semantic Perception: Related Work

 \section{Related Work}

-\textbf{Map Representations} Classical volumetric approaches discretize space and store either occupancy probabilities \cite{hornung2013octomap} or signed distance functions \cite{oleynikova2017voxblox}.
-While effective for representing geometry, such maps are largely semantics-agnostic.
-Recent work augments volumetric maps with per-voxel/per-region annotations of the categories of the corresponding objects \cite{asgharivaskasi2023semantic}.
-Even with an octree-based implementation, this representation remains dense and low-level, making high-level reasoning costly and impractical.
-A large body of work on neural representations has also emerged recently.
-Neural radiance fields (NeRF) \cite{mildenhall2021nerf} and 3D Gaussian Splatting \cite{kerbl20233d} are photorealistic scene representations, and recent extensions incorporate semantics into these models \cite{semanticnerf, strong2025next}.
-These methods are however designed for rendering rather than for representing semantics.
-Extracting explicit geometry of the scene requires dense sampling (e.g., ray marching), which is computationally demanding, and even when accelerated by Gaussian splatting, the result is still a dense, unstructured representation.
-Such representations do not expose discrete objects or spatial relations, making it difficult to support predictive reasoning about unobserved regions.
-In this work, we intend to use scene graph to record all geometric and semantic information and form a sparse and hierarchical abstraction of the scene.
-This makes inference about both observed and unobserved parts of the environment easier.
+\textbf{Map Representations:} Classical approaches discretize space and store occupancy probabilities (e.g., an octree) or signed distance functions \cite{oleynikova2017voxblox}.
+Such maps are largely agnostic to semantics.
+Recent work augments such maps with per-voxel/per-region annotations of object categories \cite{asgharivaskasi2023semantic}.
+Such representations are also excessively dense, which makes high-level reasoning difficult.
+Neural radiance fields (NeRF) \cite{mildenhall2021nerf} and 3D Gaussian Splatting \cite{kerbl20233d} are photorealistic scene representations.
+Recent extensions incorporate semantics into these models \cite{semanticnerf, strong2025next}.
+These representations can render new views, but they do not represent objects or spatial relations, which makes predictive reasoning about unobserved regions difficult.
+In contrast, scene graphs provide a sparse alternative that explicitly represents objects and their spatial relations, and have been used for robot planning \cite{dai2024optimal}.
+Such methods show that relational scene abstractions can support high-level decision making.
+However, they typically assume that the scene graph or map is given.
+In contrast, our work focuses on exploration and the robot must incrementally construct the scene graph from partial observations.

-\textbf{Exploration} methods can be categorized into frontier-based and information-driven approaches.
-Frontier-based strategies navigate toward the boundary between free and unknown regions \cite{yamauchi1997frontier,tao2024learning}, while information-driven approaches evaluate candidate viewpoints or trajectories using measures of expected information gain \cite{bircher2016receding, charrow2015information, he2025active, siming2024active,Jiang2023FisherRF}.
-Hybrid methods combine these ideas by prioritizing frontiers according to their expected informativeness.
-These methods succeed at identifying unexplored areas but not necessarily on semantically interesting regions.
-The reason is twofold: first, many representations---such as occupancy grids---only encode geometry.
-Second, even when some notion of semantics is included, existing methods lack a mechanism for reasoning about unexplored areas, i.e., predicting what is likely beyond currently observed regions.
-As a result, they may prioritize geometrically novel but semantically unhelpful areas.
-Dense maps such as occupancy grids further complicate reasoning due to their size and low-level nature.